Off-Flavors · 20 min read

 Style-Appropriate Character vs Fault

-Acidity is another good example.
-Clean lactic acidity can be central to Berliner Weisse, lambic, gueuze, gose, and many mixed-fermentation beers.
-Unexpected sourness in a standard bitter, pilsner, or brown ale is more likely a problem.
+Boundary cases require judgment about style intent, intensity, and integration.
+Clean lactic acidity can be central to sour and mixed-fermentation styles, while unexpected sourness in a clean style is more likely a problem.
 Funk can be complex and beautiful in a beer designed for Brettanomyces character, but it is a contamination warning in a clean draft lager.

 Aging character also requires judgment.
 Oxidative sherry notes can be welcome in some old ales, barleywines, and strong dark beers.
 Papery stale notes in a fresh pilsner or IPA are faults.
 The distinction is not based on whether oxidation occurred at all, but whether the resulting character is integrated and appropriate.